Upset Real Estate Tax Sale Terms

 | NOTICE OF TAX SALE

-To owners of properties described in this notice and to all persons having tax liens, tax judgments or municipal claims against such properties, notice is hereby given that the TAX CLAIM BUREAU OF CUMBERLAND COUNTY will hold an UPSET TAX SALE of the hereinafter listed properties on THURSDAY, DECEMBER 12, 2013 AT 10:00 A.M. in the CUMBERLAND COUNTY OLD COURTHOUSE, SECOND FLOOR, Carlisle, Pennsylvania.
-This is a continuance of the September 19, 2013 Upset Sale.
-If all the properties are not sold, or are not offered for sale, on said date, the sale may be continued at a date to be announced.
+To owners of properties described in this notice and to all persons having tax liens, tax judgments or municipal claims against such properties, notice is hereby given that the TAX CLAIM BUREAU OF CUMBERLAND COUNTY will hold an UPSET TAX SALE of the hereinafter listed properties on FRIDAY, DECEMBER 5, 2014 AT 10:00 A.M., in the CUMBERLAND COUNTY OLD COURTHOUSE, SECOND FLOOR, Carlisle, Pennsylvania.
 Said properties will be sold at not less than the fixed upset price.
 This sale is in compliance with the Real Estate Tax Sale Law of 1947 and its amendments, for the purpose of obtaining the delinquent taxes, costs and expenses on such properties due to various taxing districts.

 | CONDITIONS OF SALE